OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 }
 ```

 The issue with `NSCoding` is that the object is often already constructed and inserted before you can evaluate the class-type.
 This allows an attacker to easily inject all sorts of data.
-Therefore, the `NSSEcureCoding` protocol has been introduced.
-When conforming to `NSSEcureCoding` you need to include
+Therefore, the `NSSecureCoding` protocol has been introduced.
+When conforming to `NSSecureCoding` you need to include

 ```swift